getsentry/sentry/docs/quickstart/index.rst

 this is `getsentry.com <https://getsentry.com/>`_.

-For more typical, but still fairly high throughput setups, you can run off of a single machine as long as it has reasonable IO (ideally SSDS), and a good amount of memory.
+For more typical, but still fairly high throughput setups, you can run off of a single machine as long as it has reasonable IO (ideally SSDs), and a good amount of memory.

 The main things you need to consider are: